How Call in Studio Works / FAQ

 - Any call can be put on 'Mute' but will remain in this room (helpful for getting your point across).

-- Click on the 'Return to Queue' link to return the caller to the HOST QUEUE below it.
+- Click on the 'Return to Queue' button to return the caller to the HOST QUEUE below it.

 - Calls into your guest line will appear here first (but on mute) (click here to read about how the guest line works).